NoEffort/ColorBot/README.md

   !colors clear ..................
 ADMIN COMMAND, Clear all colors from the sever

-Each server member can only have one color active at a time.\n Each color is made with the same permissions (default), so placement does not matter.
+Each server member can only have one color active at a time.
+Each color is made with the same permissions (default), so placement does not matter.

 I plan on re-organizing everything at some point; this version is only a test build / proof of concept.